Fig Tree Pocket

 Population growth drivers in Fig Tree Pocket are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Fig Tree Pocket's population was approximately 4,629 as of Aug 2025.
-This figure shows an increase of 284 people, representing a 6.5% rise since the 2021 Census which reported a population of 4,345.
-The change is inferred from ABS data showing an estimated resident population of 4,610 as of June 2024 and an additional 20 validated new addresses since the Census date.
-This results in a population density ratio of 1,081 persons per square kilometer, roughly inline with averages seen across locations assessed by AreaSearch.
-Fig Tree Pocket's growth rate exceeded that of its SA3 area (5.7%), making it a growth leader in the region.
-Overseas migration contributed approximately 52.1% of overall population gains during recent periods, though all drivers including natural growth and interstate migration were positive factors.
+Fig Tree Pocket's population was approximately 4,628 as of November 2025, reflecting a growth of 283 people (6.5%) since the 2021 Census which reported 4,345 residents.
+This increase is inferred from ABS estimates: 4,609 in June 2024 and an additional 20 validated new addresses since the Census date.
+The population density was around 1,081 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
+Fig Tree Pocket's growth exceeded its SA3 area (5.7%), marking it as a regional growth leader.
+Overseas migration contributed approximately 52.1% of overall population gains during recent periods, although all drivers were positive factors.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort where utilised.
-Future demographic trends suggest a population increase just below the median of statistical areas across the nation, with Fig Tree Pocket expected to grow by 487 persons to 2041, recording a total gain of 10.1% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future demographic trends suggest a population increase just below the median of statistical areas across the nation by 2041, with Fig Tree Pocket expected to grow by 487 persons, recording a gain of 10.1% over the 17 years.

 Frequently Asked Questions - Population